ShyamVarsani/WACTF2-Writeups/WACTF2 Forensics.md

 Using `ffmpeg` (image and audio manipulator), to pull out every single individual frame out of the GIF for inspection, by doing the following:
 `ffmpeg -i blessed.gif thumb%04d.jpg -hide_banner`

-This resulted in a total of 152 frames being extracted, and when using `eog` to open all of them, I found the flag in classic Snide fashion with a Haunter Pokemon background on frame 121.
+This resulted in a total of 152 frames being extracted, and when using `eog` to open all of them, I found the flag in classic @SnidePiano fashion with a Haunter Pokemon background on frame 121.

 *WACTF2{H3y_Ya!!!}*